-Here's how the new M2 MacBook Air compares to the 2020 M1 MacBook Air
+Here's how the new M2 MacBook Air compares to the M1 MacBook Air

-While Apple’s WWDC primarily focuses on new software for the Cupertino, California-based company’s large catalogue of products, it didn’t come as a surprise when Apple unveiled its latest M2-powered MacBook Air.
+While Apple’s WWDC primarily focuses on new software for the Cupertino, California-based company’s large catalogue of products, it didn’t come as a surprise when Apple unveiled its M2-powered MacBook Air.

 Several notable leakers said that they expect Apple to release a new MacBook Air in new colours before the end of the year, and, well, that came true.